PANOTA SAHIB GURUDWARA

 Main Attraction :

 Sahstra Dhara :

-At this place there is a confluence of river Yamuna and Tong ( Tamsa ).
+At this place, there is a confluence of river Yamuna and Tong ( Tamsa ).
 This is a beautiful place and a paradise for tourists.
 Nearby is village Kalsi ( now in Uttar Pradesh ) 25 km. from Paonta, which was the old capital of Sirmaur.
-At this place there is ‘Ashokan Rock Edict’ which is worth a visit.
-The Ashoka pillar which stood here was removed to Delhi by one of the Muslim Rulers of the Sultanat period.
+At this place, there is ‘Ashokan Rock Edict’ which is worth a visit.
+The Ashoka pillar which stood here was removed to Delhi by one of the Muslim Rulers of the Sultanate period.

 Khodri Dak Pathar :

 It is a beautiful picnic spot just 25 km. from Paonta.
-There is a beautiful park, a swimming pool and a tourist Bungalow.
-At this place the torrential river Yamuna has been tamed into an artificial lake by constructing a barrage.
+There is a beautiful park, a swimming pool, and a tourist Bungalow.
+At this place, the torrential river Yamuna has been tamed into an artificial lake by constructing a barrage.
 From here one can get a fantastic view of the lake and the park nearby.
 While going from Paonta to Khodri one will be delighted to have the canal side drive.
-Chhibran power house is an unique sight to see as the entire structure has been built underground.
+Chhibran powerhouse is a unique sight to see as the entire structure has been built underground.

 At Paonta Sahib, to the right of Yamuna bridge, stands the Dei-Ka-Mandir, constructed about a century ago by the sister of the then Raja of Sirmaur to propitiate Lord Ram, the family deity of the Suryavanshi Sirmauri Rulers.